enthought/ets/docs/source/eeps/eep-6.rst

 Step 14
 -------

-Once all ETS dependencies have been fixed to use the new pacakge, hard-deprecate the old API in Apptools.
+Once all ETS dependencies have been fixed to use the new package, hard-deprecate the old API in Apptools.

 Step 15